Just Found Out You’re Pregnant? Pregnancy Tips for Your Next Step

 - At work: Keep an eye out for pesticides (agriculture), organic solvents and heavy metals (manufacturing), solvents (dry cleaning, or biologics and radiation (health care).

-Take this moment as an opportunity to finally quit smoking, avoid alcohol, and recreational drugs.
-Ask your partners to make a similar commitment to health & wellbeing.
+Take this moment as an opportunity to finally quit smoking and avoid alcohol and recreational drugs.
+Ask your partners to make a similar commitment to health & well-being.
 You’re in this together!

 Nutrition